interTwin-eu/itwinai/use-cases/mnist/README.md

 Of course MNIST images classification is not a digital twin.
-Still, it is useful to provide an example on how to define an end-to-end digital twin workflow with the software provided in this repo.
+Still, it is useful to provide an example on how to define an end-to-end digital twin workflow with the software provided in this repository.

 The two MNIST workflows can be summarized as follows: